 As the never-ending source of fun and witty banter in only 280 characters, Twitter is an excellent source of cross-promoting your Instagram.

 We’re all stans of Wendy’s and their ridiculously original and funny Tweets and replies.
 Talking about some next-level customer service, right?

 Gather your creative team and brainstorm some ideas.

 You can compile the funniest or most original tweets about your brand and turn them into IG Stories.
 Save it to Highlights, and you’ll get unique testimonials while at the same time cross-promoting your social media accounts.

 Or, you could post your user-generated content on Twitter.
 This way you’re letting your Twitter audience in on how your products are improving the lives of real customers.
 Plus, you’re giving them the reason to check out your Instagram profile.

 Of course, a tweet containing the link to your IG Bio is one of the oldies but goodies when it comes to cross-promoting your Instagram.

 No one size fits all

 We get it; running all of your social media accounts can be overwhelming at times.
 Yet, in order to really get it right, you simply have to pay special attention to the overall look of things.
-Because, whether you like it or not, it’s the visual element that draws the attention.
+Because, whether you like it or not, it’s the visual element that draws attention.

 Here’s how not to ruin the first impression when cross-promoting your content and make your audience interested in learning more.